seaboyz/You-Dont-Know-JS/this & object prototypes/ch3.md

 As mentioned earlier, the contents of an object consist of values (any type) stored at specifically named *locations*, which we call properties.

 It's important to note that while we say "contents" which implies that these values are *actually* stored inside the object, that's merely an appearance.
-The engine stores values in implementation-dependent ways, and may very well not store them *in* some object container. ***What *is* stored in the container are these property names, which act as pointers (technically, *references*) to where the values are stored.***
+The engine stores values in implementation-dependent ways, and may very well not store them *in* some object container.

+***What *is* stored in the container are these property names, which act as pointers (technically, *references*) to where the values are stored.***

+***(Object just contains addresses, where to look for those values)***

+***Varible is a container, store those values with the varible names***

 Consider: